avvie/MegamanRandomizer/README.md

 We welcome contributions to the project.
 If you would like to contribute, please fork the repository and submit a pull request.

+Here are some resources if you are interested in contributing.
+[Disassembly](https://bisqwit.iki.fi/jutut/megamansource/)

 ## Authors
 - [JoJoCrusade](https://github.com/JoJoCrusade) - with whom this would not exit <3